pmndrs/zustand/docs/guides/slices-pattern.md

 export default App
 ```

-### Changing multiple stores together
+### Updating multiple stores

-You can affect multiple stores together in a single function itself.
+You can update multiple stores, at the same time, in a single function.

 ```js
 import { createBearSlice } from './bearSlice'